w1ngo/Capstone/README.md

 ___________________________________________________________________________________

-Customized bash files are written to automate some processes  when the shell is
+Customized files are written to automate some processes when the shell is
     initiated.
 The custom .bashrc (startup procedure) will have our code attached, so the user should only have to open a shell or command line and login to start the program.

-The structure of the code will be mainly written in Python to ease understanding,
-	development, and debugging.
-C++ was originally being used for image processing and accessed through a dynamically linked library, but the opencv library for Python has proved to be quick enough.

 In order to use this repo successfully, clone the repository onto your host machine.
-	If using a Windows machine, enable and use a Debian distro on WSL, and do all development through the command line to get as close to the target ennvironment as possible, however some required packages are limited to running on a Raspberry Pi.

-Sourcing the init.sh script in the shell_scripts folder should update the device
-    and install the required packages and modules.
+Sourcing the init.sh script will update the device and install the required packages.

-Updates will be posted to the Github periodically (aiming for about once a week).
 ________________________________________________________________________________________
 Conceptual/Info on software: